flowxo/flowxo-sdk/README.md

       },
       input: {
         /* input values */
+      },
+      scriptStore: [Function] /* For use with sdk.Utils.polling */
     }
-    }

-The `output` object should be a dictionary of key/values (the data returned by the method):
+The `output` object should be the data returned by the method:

     {
       key: 'Some Value',